Saïd Business School: Administration

 For administrative purposes, Saïd Business School is part of the University of Oxford's Social Sciences Division.

-In June 2022 Professor Soumitra Dutta, former Professor of Management at the Cornell SC Johnson College of Business at Cornell University in New York, took up the position of Dean, replacing interim Dean Sue Dopson, Professor of Organisational Behaviour and Fellow of Green Templeton College.
+In June 2022 Professor Soumitra Dutta, former Professor of Management at the Cornell Cornell Johnson Graduate School of Management at Cornell University in New York, took up the position of Dean, replacing interim Dean Sue Dopson, Professor of Organisational Behaviour and Fellow of Green Templeton College.
 Previous Deans were Professor Peter Tufano (2011–2021), Professor Colin Mayer (2006–2011), Professor Anthony Hopwood (1999–2006) and Professor Sir John Kay (1996–1998).
 Professor Soumitra Dutta resigned in September 2025 when a five-month investigation upheld three allegations of harassment made by a female academic against Dutta.